kaliturin/BlackList/README.md

 - Recording of the event log - the history of blocked calls and SMS (with saving the texts)
 - Manage notifications about block events
 - Support for light and dark themes of the interface
-- Common functions of SMS-application - reading/writing/exchanging SMS messages
+- Common functions of SMS-application - reading/writing/exchanging SMS-messages

 Permissions granting
 ---
+Because of the security policy in Android 4.4 and up to block the incoming SMS-messages it is required to give to the application the permissions of "Default SMS-application" in the Settings.
+If necessary, you can always opt-out and return to the previous "Default SMS-application".
+In this case, the SMS blocking will be disabled.
+At the moment the application supports blocking and exchanging SMS-messages only.
+Support for MMS-messages has not yet been implemented.

 Because of the security policy in Android 6.0 and up, the application requires permissions:
 1. "Access photos, media and files".
 Allows reading and writing files in the internal memory of the device - for storing the block lists.
-2. "Send and view SMS messages".
-Allows to display and block incoming SMS messages.
+2. "Send and view SMS-messages".
+Allows to display and block incoming SMS-messages.
 3. "Make and manage phone calls".
 Allows to block incoming calls.
 4. "Access contacts".
 Allows to display the list of contacts.

-Because of the security policy in Android 4.4 and up to block the incoming SMS messages it is required to give to the application the permissions of "Default SMS-application" in the Settings.
-If necessary, you can always opt-out and return to the previous "Default SMS-application".
-In this case, the SMS blocking will be disabled.
-At the moment the application supports blocking and exchanging SMS messages only.
-Support for MMS messages has not yet been implemented.

 Functionality details
 ---
 1. Messaging.
 Messages list displays SMS-chats, sorted by the time of the last message in them.
-From here you can go to the reading, writing and sending SMS messages.
+From here you can go to the reading, writing and sending SMS-messages.

 2. Blacklist.
 This is the list of contacts with numbers, calls and SMS from which you\'re planning to block.